AbdallahDiaaEldin/Tic-Tac-Toe-game/README.md

  3. Each player will choose the number of the box they want to play their turn in.
  4. If P1 reaches 3 consecutive diagonal/horizontal/vertical 'X' first, P1 wins.
 However; if P2 reaches 3 consecutive diagonal/horizontal/vertical 'O', P2 wins.

+ ## Timeline
+ * August 28 - Started coding the game in the morning and finished it at night.
+ * August 29 - Created the repository and published the game files.

  ### Enjoy the game!